 Very similar to the bath lift, mobile seats differ in that they can rotate and lift simultaneously with easy-to-use controls.

 They can transport you in and out of the tub at your leisure without having to step over the bathtub walls.
 Simply lift, turn, strafe, and sink to a comfortable level for a shower or bath.

 Apart from the comfortable recline of the backrest, the posterior parts of your legs are supported by the chair as well.
-If you find trouble in lifting your legs, this chair won't let that be a problem as it can lift them for you when needed.
+If you find trouble in lifting your legs, this chair won't let that be a problem as it can lift them for

 The Advantages of Mobile Seats:

 - Full control: With the push of a button you can guide the seat in and out of the tub whenever you need to.